 Through classes, practicum experiences and studio work, you will gain the practical knowledge and experience needed to enter a career in film or attend graduate school, particularly in the areas of film theory, film history, film aesthetics, or screenwriting.

 If you're interested in studying film studies in the Digital Media Arts department at Huntington University, consider applying for the DMA Film Studies Grant.Apply Now!

-The Bachelor of Arts degree in Film Studies is primarily focused on learning about film and emphasizing a broader, more critical approach to the historical, literary, and cultural aspects of the medium.
-It strives to help you understand and articulate the place that film holds as an art-form in our 21st century culture while creating films of your own with film production majors.
+The Bachelor of Arts degree in film studies is primarily focused on learning about film and emphasizing a broader, more critical approach to the historical, literary, and cultural aspects of the medium.
+We strive to help you understand and articulate the place that film holds as an art form in our 21st-century culture while creating films of your own with film production majors.
 You’ll use your newly-formed foundation in storytelling and filmmaking techniques to produce and direct both live-action and documentary films that reflect our faith and speak truth to the culture at large.

-Students also gain experience with the newest DSLR cameras, LED lighting, sound recorders and our RED cinema camera.
-Unlike many film schools, the department believes in a hands-on approach to learning and students begin to gain access to all these items and spaces starting from day one.
+Students also gain experience with the newest DSLR cameras, LED lighting, sound recorders, and our RED cinema camera.
+Unlike many film schools, the department believes in a hands-on approach to learning, so you will have access to all these items and spaces starting from day one.